OnionNinja/justplot/README.md

 # justplot
-A thin wrapper around matplotlib, which lets you reuse settings.
+A thin wrapper around matplotlib, which lets you save figure and axes settings for reuse.

+## install
+Run `pip install justplot --pre`